-- Dissatisfaction with the limits of only having an architectural model. - Ecology presents a metaphor that has been adopted by other domains and is - to a degree - intuitive - Some previous use of ecology in information science: - Nardi & O'Day introduced some concepts from ecology in Information Ecologies: using technology with heart - Davenport addressed similar questions in the context of ICT in a business setting in Information Ecology: Mastering the Information and Knowledge Environment - Neither offer a structured method to support thinking ecologically.
-Rather, they present relevant issues and concepts from ecology. - ◆ Blinco and Maclean's 'Cosmic view' on repository ecologies offers a tool to identify or type repositories. - Some natural usage of the term ecology or ecosystem - ◆ Blog posts the term has been picked up within the elearning community - Netvibes 'ecosystem' (but now netvibes 'universe'!)
+- As outlined by Phil.. - Ecology presents a metaphor that has been adopted by other domains and is - to a degree - intuitive - Some previous use of ecology in information science: - Nardi & O'Day introduced some concepts from ecology in Information Ecologies: using technology with heart - Davenport addressed similar questions in the context of ICT in a business setting in Information Ecology: Mastering the Information and Knowledge Environment - Neither offer a structured method to support thinking ecologically.
+Rather, they present relevant issues and concepts from ecology. - Blinco and Maclean's 'Cosmic view' on repository ecologies offers a tool to identify or type repositories. - Some natural usage of the term ecology or ecosystem - Blog posts (recent posts using metaphor by: Dave Cormier, George Siemens, Kia Pata, Alan Dix) - Netvibes 'ecosystem'